 For AS Use of Maths you must have at least a grade B in GCSE Maths at the higher tier (in all three modules, if applicable).
 In addition, you need to enjoy Maths!
 If would prefer a more theoretical course, you might like to consider studying AS Maths – please see the separate subject leaflet to find out more.

 All students will be expected to provide their own stationery, textbooks and calculators.
-The course textbooks, from around £20, can be purchased via the college’s online store at the start of the course.
+The course textbooks, from around £20, can be purchased via the College’s Online Store at the start of the course.
 The cost for these Student Course Materials also covers numerous worksheets and ICT resources.
 You must also buy a Casio FX-991ES PLUS calculator.
 This will be used every lesson and has many features that are essential for success in the exam, including solving simultaneous equations and quadratic equations.

 You may also wish to buy a graphics calculator, such as the Casio FX-9750GII (around £60) or Casio FX-9860GII (about £80).
 The ability to draw graphs will be useful in exams.